wendynjy/fullstack-react-hands-on-qns/16-update-movie/16-update-movie/INSTRUCTIONS.md

 Your task is

-1. Finish the `beginEditMovie` such that when the __Edit button__ for a movie is pressed, it details will appear in the form.
+1. Finish the codes such that when the __Edit button__ for a movie is pressed, it details will appear in the form.

-2. Finish the `finishEditMovie` such that the changes to the movie's details will persist in the array.
+2. Finish the codes such that the changes to the movie's details will persist in the array.